GIScience/openrouteservice/docs2/api-reference/endpoints/matrix/index.md

 The first entry in the result `durations` list represents the duration from location 0 to itself and is `0`.

-To specify whether distances or durations are to be calculated, the `metrics` parameter can be set.
+To specify whether distances or durations (or both) are to be calculated, the `metrics` parameter can be set accordingly.

-For details about all request parameters and response type see the [interactive API-Doc](https://openrouteservice.org/dev/#/api-docs/matrix%20service).
+For details about all request parameters and the response type, see the [interactive API-Doc](https://openrouteservice.org/dev/#/api-docs/matrix%20service).